Penguins notebook: Schultz in advisory position with old team

 “When you're coming out of college, you don't really know what's going on,” Rowney said.
 “The way he jumped into that lineup and filled a huge role down there and was able to produce, it shows a lot about how mature he is for young he is and the style of game he can play.”

-The third member of the line was 38-year-old Wilkes-Barre/Scranton captain Tom Kostopoulos, who is undoubtedly thrilled to see his teammates from a year ago making an impact in the Stanley Cup playoffs.
+The third member of the line was 38-year-old Wilkes-Barre/Scranton captain Tom Kostopoulos, who undoubtedly is thrilled to see his teammates from a year ago making an impact in the Stanley Cup playoffs.

 “Everyone knows you can learn from TK down there,” Rowney said.
 “He's got a tremendous resume, and he's a great leader and a great guy on and off the ice.
 You can pick his brain about anything, and he loves seeing people succeed and move up the ranks.
 You definitely get some texts here and there, and you chat about it.
 It's nice to be able to show that he's taught me a lot.
 I'm sure he's proud of us.”